Leg Cramps From Diabetes

 physiotherapy

 The complex of physical exercises helps in the treatment of convulsive contractions.
-Before performing therapeutic exercises it is necessary to consult with a specialist, he may prescribe individual exercises.
+Before performing therapeutic exercises it is necessary to consult with a specialist, who may prescribe individual exercises.
 The following specific sequence will help smooth load distribution:

 • first, perform a slow “rolling” (transfer of body weight) from heel to sock and vice versa;